Intervals and Segments of the Electrocardiogram

 The QT interval represents the electrical ventricular systole, that is, the set of ventricular depolarisation and repolarisation.

-This is done by obtaining the Heart Rate corrected QT interval (QTc) with Bazett’s formula (dividing the QT interval by the square root of the RR interval).
+This correction is done with Bazett’s formula (dividing the QT interval by the square root of the R-R interval).

 The corrected QT interval is normal between 340 ms and 450 ms in young adults (460 ms in children under 15 and 470 ms in women).

-ST Segment abnormalities are of great importance for the diagnosis of the Acute Coronary Syndrome.
+ST-segment abnormalities are of great importance for the diagnosis of acute coronary syndromes.